AlternativeFFFF/Alt-F4/submissions/rplace-2022/rplace-2022.md

 > Those with a keen eye may have noticed something not Factorio related in between the rest of the builds - a little purple flower.
 This addition was a personal request from me to the Factorio community.
 My wife is currently pregnant with our first child and when she arrives in a few months we want to name her Violet.
 Thank you to everyone who helped keep the violet safe on the canvas - agenteightysix

+> It's surprising how easy it was to completely construct our designs from scratch, yet how hard it was to maintain them.
+Pretty on-brand for factorio I'd say - yauz

 ## The Finality of the Anti-Void